-- 400 ml coconut milk (I used Ayam brand)
+- 400 ml canned coconut milk (I used Ayam brand)

-- 15-20 drops food grade peppermint essential oil, or peppermint essence, to taste
+- 15-20 drops food grade peppermint oil or peppermint essence or peppermint essence, to taste

-- ⅓ cup cacao nibs or dark chocolate chips if you'd prefer
+- 40 g cacao nibs (⅓ cup) or dark chocolate chips if you'd prefer

 - Place the coconut milk, baby spinach, avocado, sweetener and peppermint oil in a high speed blender or food processor and blend until creamy.